Because peers and partners who can relate are better than mere consultants.

 Too proud to receive government welfare and too busy working as a waitress to seek out charitable programs, my mother provided for us as best she could.
 What she lacked in her purse, she more than made up for in her person.

 Watching Mom manage with integrity, every day, the cost of having loved a man incapable of returning it, I learned to assume full responsibility for my life and choices, to be loving even to those hard to love, and to endure tough times and overcome challenges with unwavering faith in God through Christ.
-While educated at American University and George Washington University and though working since I was 16 years old, it is the lessons from Mom that best equipped me to rise and live poverty-free, and to marry and raise two daughters to do, likewise.
+While college-educated and working since I was 16 years old, it is the lessons from Mom that best equipped me to rise and live poverty-free, and to marry and raise two daughters to do likewise.

 Like great mothers, there are great programs making life better for those in need.
-And they need a lot more money than my Mom ever had!
-However, it's hard to recognize such programs when their case for support is not clearly better than that made by the unworthy.
+And they require a lot more money than Mom ever had!
+However, it's hard to recognize investment-worthy programs when their case for support is hardly better than that made by the unworthy.

-I launched Saint Wall Street in 1998, combining my life experiences with poverty and charity, and career expertise as a former corporate marketing executive, to help deserving nonprofits use their value to build the sustainable million-dollar budget and brand they need.
-My company's signature Program Return On Investment™ (PROI) model was mobilized in 2008, with generous support courtesy of women leaders in government and nonprofit service who, like me, dream a better world.
+I launched Saint Wall Street in 1998, combining my life experiences with poverty and charity, and career expertise as a former corporate marketing executive, to help undervalued nonprofits unveil and use their tremendous market value to build a sustainable budget and brand.

 People support what they value.
 Let's make sure they value human services for all they are worth!